Hyde Park, London: 19th–21st centuries

 Hyde Park has been a major venue for several Royal jubilees and celebrations.
-For the Golden Jubilee of Queen Victoria in 1887, a party was organised on 22 June where around 26,000 school children were given a free meal as a gift.
+For the Golden Jubilee of Queen Victoria in 1887, a party was organised on 22 June where around 26,000 school children were given a free meal.
 The Queen and the Prince of Wales made an unexpected appearance at the event.
 Victoria remained fond of Hyde Park in the final years of her life and often drove there twice a day.
 As part of the Silver Jubilee of Queen Elizabeth II in 1977, a Jubilee Exhibition was set up in Hyde Park, with the Queen and Prince Philip visiting on 30 June.
 In 2012, a major festival took place in the park as part of the Queen's Diamond Jubilee celebrations.
 On 6 February, the King's Troop, Royal Horse Artillery, fired a 41-gun Royal Salute at Hyde Park Corner.

 The Winter Wonderland festival has been a popular Christmas event in Hyde Park since 2007.

 On 20 July 1982, a Provisional Irish Republican Army bomb killed four soldiers and seven horses.
 A memorial was constructed to the left of the Albert Gate to commemorate the soldiers and horses killed in the blast.
 Since 2007, Hyde Park has played host to the annual Winter Wonderland event, which features numerous Christmas-themed markets, along with various rides and attractions, alongside bars and restaurants.
 It has become one of the largest Christmas events in Europe, having attracted over 14 million visitors as of 2016, and has expanded to include the largest ice rink in London, live entertainment and circuses.